5 Questions to Ask Before Accepting A Job Offer

-When you’re given an offer to join a company, do you accept it immediately?
-Or do you dig deeper to find out if the offer is the right one for YOU?
+When you’re given an offer to join a company in Singapore, do you accept it immediately?
+Or do you dig deeper to find out if the offer is the right one for you?

-Most candidates I’ve worked with will always take the best paying offer, without considering other factors.
+Most candidates we’ve worked with will always take the best paying offer in your salary negotiations, without considering other factors.

-Here are 5 questions you should ask before accepting the offer:
+Here are 5 questions you should always ask before accepting any job offer: